ctsit/redcap_entity/README.md

 ## Customizing the entity business logic

 To customize the business logic of your entity, you may extend the `Entity` class, which is the default class used to instantiate entities.
-There are 2 steps for it:
+There are 2 steps to do it:

 #### Step 1.
 Create your entity class